Green Anoles in Central Florida

 Green anoles in Florida are not as common as they once were because a similar looking, non-native lizard, called the Cuban brown anole is taking over its habitat.
 Many people confuse the non-native Cuban brown anole with the green anole, but there are many differences between the two.

-Green anoles appear similar to Cuban brown anoles but can change color from green to brown, do not have dorsal ridges, do not have splotchy or patterned colorations, do not have orange dewlaps, are not as wary of humans and pets, and do not reproduce at the high rate of Cuban brown anoles.
+Green anoles appear similar to Cuban brown anoles but can change color from green to brown, do not have dorsal ridges, do not have splotchy or patterned colorations, are not as wary of humans and pets, and do not reproduce at the high rate of Cuban brown anoles.

 The green anole is a slender, graceful, lizard that moves with a dignified confidence scanning the landscape with its large watchful eyes.
 Green anoles ruled their Florida habitat virtually undeterred until the 1970’s when the Cuban brown anole began to invade their Florida habitat in a much broader range than just Miami and the Florida Keys.

 Green anoles are related to iguanas.
 They can change their color from green to brown and vise-versa.
 Their color generally reflects the color of vegetation they are on as a camouflage technique.
 However, color change is also dictated by temperature and emotions.
 Cooler temperatures, below 70 degrees, and stress keep them in their brown phase and once the weather warms up they stay mostly green.
 Confrontations with rivals will have the winner turning bright green and the loser brown.
 The hormone intermedin, which is secreted from the pituitary gland, is responsible for the change in color in their skin cells.
 Cuban brown anoles can only change to different shades of brown and never to green.